Are you looking for easy ways to integrate your Twitter feed into your website?

-Since Twitter doesn’t let you easily embed hashtag feeds on your website, the best tool you can use is Custom Twitter Feeds Pro.
-With its user-friendly design, you can easily add a hashtag feed to your WordPress — no coding needed!
+Since Twitter doesn’t let you easily embed hashtag feeds on your website, the best tool you can use is Twitter Feed Pro.
+This Twitter aggregator has a visual customizer that lets you control how your feeds look — with just a few clicks.

-For a step-by-step guide on how to embed a Twitter hashtag feed on WordPress, check out this tutorial.
+For a step-by-step guide, check out this post on how to embed a Twitter hashtag feed on WordPress.

 3. Twitter Testimonials